MergeTree engine and other engines of this family (

 DELETE).
 List of multiple rules can specified, but there should be no more than one

 For more details, see TTL for columns and tables

 SETTINGS— Additional parameters that control the behavior of the

-index_granularity— The granularity of an index.
-The number of data rows between the "marks" of an index.
-By default, 8192.
+index_granularity— Maximum number of data rows between the marks of an index.
+Default value: 8192.
+See Data Storage.